T-NOVA/TeNOR/service-mapper/README.md

 ### API Documentation
-A wiki page will be available shortly
+A wiki page will be available shortly.

 ### Run Server